ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 We've used the ``Dependency Injector`` as a dependency injection framework.

 The main part of this application is the container.
-It keeps all the application components and their dependencies in one place:
+It keeps all the application components and their dependencies defined explicitly in one place:

 .. code-block:: python